tkiat/my-writings-public/blog/philosophy/lifestyle/on-def-vegan.md

 ### Statement 3
 > It is still vegan to kill and eat a pig on the islands, given that you will starve to death otherwise.

 If we treat humans as animals (I do), then the definition of veganism extends to humans as well and there is no clear winner here.
 If I were in that situation, I would have prioritized myself because the fundamental selfishness resonates with me: any being wants to survive.
-The "as much as possible" in my definition is still pretty vague here, I now have to adjust it a bit.
+The "as much as possible" in my definition is still pretty vague here so I now have to adjust it a bit.

 > **Veganism is a way to keep living excluding as much as possible animal exploitation.**